Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Lizardfolk.md

 - monster/environment/swamp
 - monster/size/medium
 - monster/type/humanoid/lizardfolk
-statblock: inline
+aliases: ["Lizardfolk"]
 ---
 # Lizardfolk
 *Source: Monster Manual p.
-204, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Storm Lord's Wrath, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel*
+204. Available in the SRD and the Basic Rules.*

 Lizardfolk are primitive reptilian humanoids that lurk in the swamps and jungles of the world.
 Their hut villages thrive in forbidding grottos, half-sunken ruins, and watery caverns.